Eschatologue/CM_wiki/docs/class/sorcerer/arcane.md

 ### Level 3: Arcane Attunement

 You gain proficiency in the Arcana skill if you don't have it already.
-When you make an Intelligence (Arcana) check, you can use your Charisma modifier in place of Intelligence.
+Whenever you would make an Intelligence (Arcana) check, you can choose to make a Charisma (Arcana) check instead.

 When you cast a Sorcerer spell, you can ignore any material component that isn't consumed by the spell and doesn't have a gold cost